gunakkoc/HiPeristaltic/README.md

 To cover the most common microcontroller platforms, 3 firmwares are provided:
 1. For STM32 platform: tested with STM32G0B1RET6.
-	- Includes an utilizes a driver for TMC2209 stepper motor driver to maximize performance.
+	- Utilizes an included driver for TMC2209 to maximize performance.
 	- Requiries STM32Cube and STM32 debugger.
 	- Both UART and USB are supported.
 Defaults to UART, switches to USB connection automatically if detected and until reboot.
 2. For Arduino platform: tested with Arduino Uno Rev3(ATmega328P) and Arduino Mega 2560 (ATmega2560)
 	- Can be compiled with other Arduino compatible platforms such as `stm32duino`
 	- Can not be directly connected to Raspberry Pi models over UART.
+Hence, USB only.
 3. Raspberry Pi Pico, tested with Raspberry Pi Pico (RP2040) and Raspberry Pi Pico 2 (RP2350)
 	- Can be connected Raspberry Pi models over UART.

-The GPIO pins needs to be adjusted for the specific case.
+The GPIO pins for motor drivers needs to be changed accordingly in the firmware unless BIGTREETECH SKR Mini E3 v3.0 is used.

-When connecting via USB, the condiguration file `HiPeristaltic.toml` needs to be adjusted, for instance:
+When connecting via USB, the serial port needs to be set in the configuration file `HiPeristaltic.toml`, for instance:
 	```
 	"serial_port" =  "tty/USB0"
 	```